takacsmark/takacsmark.github.io/_posts/2015-11-09-adding-bootstrap-and-user-authentication-to-fatfree.md

 new Session();

 $f3->run();
+{% endhighlight %}

-10 Add security restrictions to the application's parent controller
+##10 Add security restrictions to the application's parent controller

 To close the loop, we need to make sure that users without an active session cannot access restricted routes.
 In order to achieve this we add some logic to the beforeroute method of the parent controller in Controller.php.

+{% highlight php %}
 <?php

 class Controller {